 * Hard copies of the return are not required.
-Copies of the signed managing agent’s reports (QSR910 and QAD910) must be emailed to Lloyd’s via inbox: LLoyds-SolvencyReturns@lloyds.com by the designated deadline.
+Copies of the signed managing agent’s report (QAD910) must be emailed to Lloyd’s via inbox: LLoyds-SolvencyReturns@lloyds.com by the designated deadline.

 Late submissions: Failure to submit the return by the due deadline will be considered a breach of the Solvency and Reporting Byelaw (No.5 of 2007), as amended.
 A resubmission of the return after the deadline date will be considered a late submission.